AndreiBoris/Optimized-Portfolio/updates.md

 * Move the frames variable into usefulVariables for incapsulation.
 * Made len a local variable inside updatePositions for loop
 * Decleared phase variable outside of loop in updatePositions.
-* Changed number of pizzas to 24, a multiple of the number of the cols value inside the addEventListener that waits for "DOMContentLoaded"
+* Changed number of pizzas to accomodate the screen size of the device that the website if opened on.
 * Do not create a new elem variable during each loop in the "DOMContentLoaded" listener.
 * Get access to #movingPizzas1 before entering loop to avoid unnecessary DOM